Nathalie M Cooke

 - Louis Dudek Award for Teaching Excellence in the English Department, McGill (1996)

-Co-editor with (U of Guelph Archivist) Kathryn Harvey, an annotated facsimile edition: The Johnson Family Treasury: A Collection of Household and Medicinal Receipts, 1741-1848.
+- Co-editor with University of Guelph Archivist, Kathryn Harvey (who provided high-res scans of the original manuscript), an annotated facsimile edition: The Family Treasury: A Collection of Household and Medicinal Receipts, 1741-1848.
 Toronto, ON: Rocks Mills Press, October 2015.
 See: http://www.rocksmills.com/the-johnson-family-treasury.html

 Canadian literature, culture and culinary texts.